sudheermuthyala/terraform-on-AWS-with-SRE-IAC-DevOps/classes/03-Terraform-Settings-Providers-Resources/21-creating-EC2-instance-Resource-in-terraform/README.md

 - **Block Labels** Resource Lables Hear
 - **Top level block-**  Top level blocks are for ex: resource,varibles,output,provider,terraform,modules,data,locals
 - **Block inside Block-** Block Level Blocks Are Resource specfic Blocks Ex: provisioners,tags
-- **Number of Lables-** for Resources have two block lables, and for varibles we have one
+- **Number of Lables-** for Resources have two block lables, and for varibles we have one block lable
 ## BlockType
 ![](2022-03-09-07-06-33.png)